Workshops – Session 1 – Monday, Feb 18 – 9:30-10:45 am

 Below are the workshops that will be available during Session 1 of the 2019 CTSS Conference.
 Descriptions and more information are available on our conference app at: https://creatingtssconference.pathable.com/

 Last update: January 20, 2019

 1A.
 Loving the kids who frustrate the heck out of you:

 It’s not easy to hang in through the ups and downs of relationship with trauma-affected children.
 Attachment, trauma, issues with boundaries, developmental disruptions, and lack of trust can all contribute to challenging teacher-student relationships.
 Yet, it’s our responsibility to stick with it and be a consistent, caring presence in our students’ lives.
 This workshop will explore strategies for persisting in relationship with our most frustrating students, and how we can “hold the hope” even when it feels impossible.

 Alex Shevrin Venet

 Antioch University New England

-Tina Newton & David Meloche, MA Ed Psych
+Tina Newton, MA & David Meloche, MA Ed Psych

 Lester B. Pearson School Board